AruniMishra/aws/awsTutorial/AWS.md

 ## AppSync

-- AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like AWS DynamoDB, Lambda, and more
+- AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like AWS DynamoDB, Lambda, and more.
+- AWS AppSync simplifies application development by letting you create a flexible API to securely access, manipulate, and combine data from one or more data sources.
+AppSync is a managed service that uses GraphQL to make it easy for applications to get exactly the data they need.
+- allow multiple users to synchronize and collaborate in real time on shared data

 ## S3